 The PR professional role can be identified in any of these job titles:

-The PR job field is competitive, with a lot of students seeking to start their career in it.
+The PR job field is competitive, with many PR students seeking to start their careers.
 One of the reasons the field is competitive is because it has a bright future.
-Being able to communicate well will always be a strong benefit to a career in a professional field.
+Communicating well will always be a strong benefit to a career in a professional field.
 It is a universal benefit for job prospects and a career in PR.
 The practical part that you learn in college is not enough.
 Take advantage of available internship programs.
 If possible, volunteer to work for a certain company for free.
 You can work for three or six months.
-This can help you get on the path to a strong future because there are great PR career opportunities for college students.
+This can help you reach a strong future because there are great PR career opportunities for college students.

 The long-term outlook is bright for employment in the public relations field.
-This view is supported by trend information from the US Bureau of Labor Statistics, which in 2022 estimated the job outlook for “Public Relations Specialists” as being set to rise at an average rate of 11% per year through to 2030.
+This view is supported by trend information from the US Bureau of Labor Statistics, which in 2022 estimated the job outlook for “Public Relations Specialists” to rise at an average rate of 11% annually through 2030.